-I would often visit Bella, call on her at home.
+I would often visit Laura at her house.

 I knocked on her door, she answered, she was tired.
 It was late in the day.

 ‘Not going to ask me in?’

 Up the stairs we go.
 Her kitchen was a tip, and the microwave held a dried up meal.

 ‘Look at the state,’ I said.

 I dropped the topic and headed to the living room.
 I gave her the gift of goodies, she was happy about that.

 On my out, she asked me whether I could ring in future, let her know I was going to call.
 ‘Don’t just turn up unannounced.’

 I went home feeling disappointed at being greeted in that way.

 And so it was – I would ring her to herald my arrival.
 Sometimes I would be told not to call at all.